nfour/xcomponent/README.md

 import { X } from '@n4s/xcomponent'
 import { MyComponentState } from './MyComponentState'

-// Can re-use the type defined by the state class to keep DRY type MyComponentProps = typeof MyComponentState['props']['value']
+// Can re-use the type defined by the state type MyComponentProps = typeof MyComponentState['props']['value']

 export const MyComponent = X((props: MyComponentProps) => {